pxslip/db-studio/docs/self-hosted/quickstart.md

 With the Collection created, it's time to start adding some Fields.
 Click the **"Create Field"** button, and select **"Input"**:

 We'll be calling our Field `title`.
-While Directus offers a range of powerful field customization options, we'll be sticking to the defaults for now.
+While DB Studio offers a range of powerful field customization options, we'll be sticking to the defaults for now.
 These defaults use the "String" datatype.

 ::: tip More Info on Fields